opensafely/documentation/docs/outputs/requesting-file-release.md

 1. Have you [redacted any low counts](sdc.md#redacting-counts-less-than-or-equal-to-7)?
 1. Have you [rounded any counts](sdc.md#rounding-counts) (including [counts underlying rates](sdc.md#rounding-rates))?
 1. Have you supplied underlying counts for all of your results?
+1. Are all numerical values in separate columns where possible?
 1. Are all of the outputs clearly described?
     * Have you provided all of the [context](#context-and-controls) needed to review each output in isolation?
     * Have you described the [disclosure controls](#context-and-controls) you have applied to each output?